8xFF/atm0s-media-sip-gateway/docs/integration.md

    [SipIncoming UI SDK](https://github.com/8xFF/atm0s-media-sdk-ts/tree/main/apps/web/app/react_ui_samples/sipIncoming)
    to init SipIncomingHandler with call_ws from step 2 (or manually implement with Websocket).
+4. Control the call with APIs or direct from UI
-4. Handling call event with hooks (included in phone number info)
+5. Handling call event with hooks (included in phone number info)

 Note that the call will be terminated when the websocket is closed.